First French War of Religion (1562–1563): Seizure of Orléans

-A great number of the nobles come from Condé's governate of Picardy, while many others come from Valois and Brie (where many of his seigneuries lay), Normandy, the Île de France and the south.
-At this initial stage in mid-April the Protestant force assembled at Orléans numbered around 3,000 men.
+A great number of the nobles came from Condé's governate of Picardy, while many others came from Valois and Brie (where many of his seigneuries lay), Normandy, the Île de France and the south.
+At this initial stage in mid-April, the Protestant force assembled at Orléans numbered around 3,000 men.
 The arriving volunteers were divided into companies and made subject to exacting military discipline.
 The manifesto was distributed to foreign governments who were likely to be sympathetic, so that they might proffer him armed support.
-In sum it was sent to England, the German princes, the duke of Savoy, the Imperial diet and the Cantons of the Swiss Confederation.
+In sum, it was sent to England, the German princes, Emmanuel Philibert, Duke of Savoy, the Imperial diet and the Cantons of the Swiss Confederation.
 Calvin offered his open support to Condé's rebellion, something he had not done with the conspiracy of Amboise in 1560.
-Along with the manifesto, were sent copies of the letters that Catherine had sent to Condé during March in which she asked for his support.
+Along with the manifesto were sent copies of the letters that Catherine had sent to Condé during March, in which she asked for his support.
 It was also distributed across France for the purpose of raising an army.
 Coligny set to work raising money from Geneva and took out a loan in Basel to fund the establishment of an army.
 A military force now totalling around 8,000 men (6,000 foot and 2,000 horse) was present at Orléans.
-In Coligny's design, this was to be a 'holy army', that did not engage in vices and was solely motivated by its desire to see the preservation of the 'true religion' and the protection of the royal family.
-The Protestant captain and writer La Noue seemed impressed by the discipline and behaviour of the army.
+In Coligny's design, this was to be a "holy army" that did not engage in vices and was solely motivated by its desire to see the preservation of the "true religion" and the protection of the royal family.
+François de La Noue, the Protestant captain and writer, seemed impressed by the discipline and behaviour of the army.

-The mustering of such large numbers of soldiers incubated the plague which would resultingly cross northern France along with the armies during the coming months.
+The mustering of such large numbers of soldiers incubated the plague, which would subsequently cross northern France along with the armies during the coming months.
 The core of Condé's army was composed of four compagnies d'ordonnance (the kingdom had around sixty) with the rest of his force composed of volunteers.
 Condé relied on networks of reciprocity and patronage among the nobility, with each noble who came to his cause bringing their network with them.
 Some who tried to join with Condé in Orléans were intercepted on the road and imprisoned.
 Among such figures would be the future famous poet Agrippa d'Aubigné.
-In total around 10-15% of the French nobility would join one side of the conflict or the other.
+In total, around 10-15% of the French nobility would join one side of the conflict or the other.

 After the capture of Orléans, Sancerre and La Charité fell to Condé.
-The surrounds of Orléans would be swept up into rebel control in July.
+The surroundings of Orléans would be swept up into rebel control in July.
 Sometime between April and June, the comte de Crussol would depart court and join with Condé in Orléans before travelling on to his estates in the Vivarais and retiring from the war for the moment.